beshu-tech/readonlyrest-docs/elasticsearch.md

       groups: ["team2"]
       indices: ["index2"]

-    - name: Accept requests from users in groups team1 or team2 on index3
+    - name: Accept requests from users in groups team1 OR team2 on index3
       groups: ["team1", "team2"]
+      indices: ["index3"]

+    - name: Accept requests from users in groups team1 AND team2 on index3
+      groups_and: ["team1", "team2"]
       indices: ["index3"]

     users:

     - username: "alice"